 An important outcome will be the discussion of what new studies need to be done on modelling chemical processes involving hydride molecules and the exploration of what molecular data are currently missing that are crucially needed for astrophysical modelling.

 Instead of the traditional TSRC picnic, the organizers and TSRC have subsidized a group dinner at a nice restaurant in town.

 The registration fee includes breakfast on each workshop day.

 We wish to ensure an intimate workshop setting, with no more than 20 to 25 participants.
 If you are interested in attending, but have not received an invitation, please contact the workshop organizer before registering.
 If you have registered for a meeting you were not invited to, you may be subject to a $100 fee.

 TSRC is about expanding the frontiers of science, exploring new ideas, and building collaborations.
 The workshop schedule will allow for substantial unstructured time for participants to talk and think.
 All participants are expected to stay for the entire duration of the workshop.
 Scientists are encouraged to consider bringing family or friends.
 Telluride offers a number of options for children's activities (including Ski School, AhHaa School for the Arts, and Pinhead Institute).
 There is more information on TSRC's website.
 Please email Cindy Fusting at email@example.com with any planning issues and/or for help in coordinating care.

-All cancelled registrations are subject to a $25 Cancellation Fee.
-TSRC can only guarantee a refund for the balance of fees and lodging charges paid when a refund is requested prior to the Cancellation Deadline that is specific to each workshop, which in this case is 12/10/2021.
+, and a $100 cancellation fee will apply if cancellations occur after a lodging fee payment is completed.
+TSRC can only guarantee a refund for the remaining lodging fees if requested prior to the cancellation deadline that is specific to each lodging provider.
 TSRC always recommends that participants purchase travel insurance to protect against unforeseen, last-minute travel plan changes.